W. Bernard Carlson hails a life of driven communications pioneer Guglielmo Marconi.

 Despite media acclaim and rising share prices, Marconi's company wasn't turning a profit.
 While his board dithered, Marconi decided to take a dramatic step to capture the ship-to-shore communication market.
-The Serbian-American inventor Nikola Tesla had promised to send a wireless message across the Atlantic (562–563; 2013).
+The Serbian-American inventor Nikola Tesla had promised to send a wireless message across the Atlantic (W. P. McCray Nature 497, 562–563; 2013).
 Perhaps taking a cue from that, Marconi began working with British electrical engineer John Ambrose Fleming (who later invented the vacuum tube), to build a powerful transmitting station in Cornwall, UK.
 In December 1901, Marconi beat Tesla by receiving in St John's, Newfoundland, a message sent from the Cornwall station.
-Nature 497,

 Marconi's enterprise flourished, selling wireless apparatus to shipping companies and navies around the world.
 Anxious to prevent the British from monopolizing the new technology, German emperor Wilhelm II supported the creation of the company Telefunken to advance German radio inventors, and convened the first international telecommunications conference in Berlin in 1903.
 The Germans wanted all ships to be able to communicate with all shore stations, whereas the British insisted that the Marconi system should be accessible solely to Marconi customers.
 Drawing on his background as a scholar of ethics, media and communications, Raboy effectively traces how Marconi and his managers manoeuvred through this emergent world of communications policy.